BauerLabCodebase/CodeforBiceElife2022/README.md

 > *xform_datahb( : , : , 1 , :)* = change in concentration of oxygenated hemoglobin

 > *xform_datahb( : , : , 2 , :)* = change in concentration of deoxygenated hemoglobin

+Please contact the Bauer lab if you have any questions: aqbauer@wustl.edu